 Independent research for faculty and peer feedback on research projects.
-872 Program Design and Development Fall of even years.
-3(3-0) SA: FCE 872 Processes involved in program design and development for human service organizations and agencies.
 Foundations and Principles of Family Community Services On Demand.
 3(3-0) R: Open to graduate students in the Department of Human Development and Family Studies.
 Theory, research and practice with families in community contexts.
-Resilience in Families Spring of odd years.
-3(3-0) P: HDFS 874 or concurrently RB: Undergraduate degree in family studies, human development, or related area.
-R: Open to master's students in the Department of Human Development and Family Studies.
-Approval of department.
+875 Resilience in Families On Demand.
+3(3-0) RB: Undergraduate degree in family studies, human development, or related area.
+R: Open to graduate students in the Department of Human Development and Family Studies.
 Models of family resilience across life span and within special populations, such as families in crisis, culturally diverse families, and military families.
-876 Family Policy Spring of odd years.
-3(3-0) Family perspective on public policy analysis.
-Linking research, policy and practice.
-Formulating policy that strengthens families across lifespan.
-880 Research Methods in Family and Child Ecology Fall.
-3(3-0) SA: FCE 880 Methods applied to problem definition, research design, and analysis.
-881 Quantitative Methods in Family and Child Ecology Fall of even years, Spring.
+880 Research Design and Measurement Fall.
+3(3-0) SA: FCE 880 Methods applied to problem definition, research design, and analysis in Human Development and Familv Studies.
+Quantitative Methods in Human 881 Development Spring.
 3(3-0) RB: (HDFS 880) or equivalent course in research methods.
-R: Open to master's students or doctoral students in the Department of Human Development and Family Studies.
-SA: FCE 881 Application of quantitative techniques to the analysis of family and ecological research data.
-888 Diverse Families and Communities: Interventions and Strategies Fall of even years.
+R: Open to master"s students or doctoral students in the Department of Human Development and Family Studies.
+SA: FCE 881 Application of quantitative techniques to the analysis of human development and family studies research 888 Diverse Families and Communities: Interventions and Strategies Fall of even years.
 3(3-0) RB: HDFS 830 Diversity in families and communities.
 Culturally sensitive interventions and strategies delivered by culturally competent therapists.
 890 Master's Independent Study Fall, Spring, Summer.
 1 to 5 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open to master's students or approval of department.
 SA: FCE 890 Individual study of selected topics with faculty guidance.

 892 Seminar in Human Development and Family Studies Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
 SA: FCE 892 Selected content in family relationships, family economics, human development in the family, community services, or programs for children and families.
 894 Laboratory and Field Experience Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
-R: Open to master's students or doctoral students in the Department of Human Development and Family Studies.
-SA: FCE 894 Supervised observation, practica, or internships.
+R: Open to master's students or doctoral students in the Department of Human Development and Family Studies, SA: FCE 894 Supervised observation, practica, or internships.

-895 Families in Poverty
+Families in Poverty

 Fall of even years.
-3(3-0) SA: FCE 895 Causes of poverty.
+3(3-0) SA: FCE 895

+Causes of poverty.
 Poverty and family functioning.
 Proposals for breaking the poverty cycle.

-896 Child Development Across Cultures

-Fall of odd years.
-3(3-0) SA: FCE 896

-Development of children in different societies.
-Biological, ecological, social, and cognitive factors influencing growth and behavior.
-Family influences.

 897 Family, Couple and Individual Assessment

 Summer of even years.
-3(3-0) RB: HDFS 880 and HDFS 830 and HDFS 832 SA: FCE 897 Theoretical, research, and clinical issues in measuring family, couple and individual characteristics.
+3(3-0) RB: HDFS 880 and HDFS 830 and HDFS 832 SA: FCE 897

+Theoretical, research, and clinical issues in measuring family, couple and individual characteristics.
 Critique of clinical and research assessment tools.

 899 Master's Thesis Research

 Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 50 credits in all enrollments for this course.
 R: Open to master's students in the Department of Human Development and Family Studies.
 SA: FCE 899

 Master's thesis research.